 Managed Security Services Providers

 Managed Security Services Providers (MSSPs) are valued primarily on their recurring revenue contracts and customer relationships.
+MSSPs often provide integrated security operations, including threat detection and incident response, as part of their comprehensive service offerings.
 The quality and transferability of customer contracts directly impacts what buyers will pay.

 How Strategic Buyers and Private Equity Value Cybersecurity Companies Differently